oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/connectivity-agent/connectivity-agent.md

     > **Note:** The preconfigured InstallerProfile.cfg file automatically includes values for all required parameters such as oic\_URL and agent\_GROUP\_IDENTIFIER and OAuth 2.0 token-based authentication parameters such as client ID, client secret, and scope.
 This eliminates the need to manually specify values for these parameters
 9. Set the JAVA_HOME property to the location of the JDK installation
 10. Set the PATH property as *setenv PATH = $JAVA_HOME/bin:$PATH*
-11. Run the connectivity agent installer (java –jar connectivityagent.jar) from the command prompt
+11. Run the connectivity agent installer (for example, java –jar connectivityagent.jar) from the command prompt
 12. Wait for a successful installation message to appear.
     ![Agent command prompt](images/agent-cmd.png)